The costs of your education at CapU will include tuition and program fees, incidental fees and additional costs for supplies and equipment.

 Deposit for new international students

 If you're a new international student applying to Capilano University for the first time, you need to pay a one-time $5,000 deposit.
 This deposit will be applied against your international tuition fees once you've registered in courses at the University.

-You will be refunded any difference between the deposit and your first-term fees by the end of the first term.
-The refund policy for students from India, Vietnam and the Philippines varies.
+The refund policy for students from India, Vietnam, China, Pakistan, Senegal, Morocco and the Philippines varies.
 If you are from one of these countries, refer to your original Letter of Offer.

-If you are enroled in a distance education, exchange or government-sponsored study abroad program, the $5,000 deposit does not apply to you.
+If you are enrolled in distance education, exchange or government-sponsored study abroad program, the $5,000 deposit does not apply to you.

-If you've been denied a study permit/visa and are unable to attend Capilano University as a result, you'll be refunded the full amount of your deposit.
-Where a student is found to have provided fraudulent documentation as part of their study permit/visa application, a full refund will not be issued.
+If it is found that you have provided fraudulent documentation as part of their study permit/visa application, a full refund will not be issued.